fpsvogel/learn-ruby/README.md

   - [Discord](https://discord.gg/tSFdeuVfpc)
   - [Ruby Weekly newsletter](https://rubyweekly.com/)
   - [Ruby Radar newsletter](https://rubyradar.mailchimpsites.com/)
-  - Join a local [Ruby meetup](https://www.meetup.com/topics/ruby/all/) and/or [Rails meetup](https://www.meetup.com/topics/ruby-on-rails/all/)
 - [x] **Basics:** 💲[The Well-Grounded Rubyist](https://www.manning.com/books/the-well-grounded-rubyist-third-edition) or [the Ruby Programming course at The Odin Project](https://www.theodinproject.com/courses/ruby-programming).
 - [x] **Guided practice:** [Exercism](https://exercism.io/my/tracks/ruby), then [CodeWars](https://www.codewars.com) if you want more.
 Be sure to take notes each time you learn something new in an exercise, and write up a reflection at the end ([here is mine](https://fpsvogel.com/posts/2020/exercism-ruby)).
 - [x] **OOP:** 💲[Practical Object-Oriented Design: An Agile Primer Using Ruby](https://www.poodr.com) (a.k.a.
 POODR), then 💲[99 Bottles of OOP](https://sandimetz.com/99bottles-sample-ruby).
 More than any other Ruby books, these are worth the price tag.